hacken-in/hacken-in/README.md

 This is the code of [hcking.de](http://hcking.de).
 Hcking.de is an event calendar for geeks in and around Cologne.

-We discuss features and problems in our google group that can be found [here](http://groups.google.com/group/hcking).
+We discuss features and problems in our [google group](http://groups.google.com/group/hcking).

 ## Getting Started